Bohemian Wreck Mural at South Portland Post Office in Maine

 With the lifeboats dispatched, Captain Borland, four of his crew, and around seventy passengers found themselves stranded on deck.
 With the steamer’s bridge completely covered in water and the seas constantly sweeping over her, Captain Borland knew the Bohemian’s time afloat was getting shorter.
 The steamer was less than 1000 feet from shore when some lifeboats returned to pick up survivors.
 Additional help was provided by residents at the Ocean House and from the Fishing House on Cape Elizabeth, who sent teams out to help the survivors and later help in the gruesome task of picking up the corpses floating in the waters and bringing them to shore.

 Some of those stranded, many of whom were women and children, who were still waiting and could not climb up the masts and rigging, were being washed overboard as the ship started to sink into the icy waters.
-Captain Borland managed to get about fifty passengers, along with most of his crew, off the wreck to safety.
+Captain Borland managed to get about fifty passengers and most of his crew off the wreck to safety.
 He and his remaining crew waited until all the remaining survivors were in the lifeboats before they climbed into the last lifeboat to shore.
 An hour and a half later, the Bohemian sank.
 In total, two crewmembers and a total of forty passengers, all Irish immigrants from the lower steerage class, perished.
 The nineteen cabin passengers survived.

-The locals of Cape Elizabeth opened their homes to provide food, shelter, and clothing to the exhausted survivors, while the local City Hall provided temporary shelter as the survivors tried to notify their families in England and Ireland.
+The locals of Cape Elizabeth opened their homes to provide food, shelter, and clothing to the exhausted survivors.
+In contrast, City Hall provided temporary shelter as the survivors tried to notify their families in England and Ireland.
 Money was collected by the Portland Board of Trade and distributed to the survivors for clothing.

 In his deposition, Captain Borland testified, “When we struck, I was not certain where we were.”
 The ship’s officers, crew, and some passengers were asked for their recollections of the night and questioned whether the captain had been drinking.
 Some reported feeling the captain was intoxicated, but the chief saloon steward testified that Borland was given one glass of ale that day.
 There was also public outcry that the captain’s crew had left so many stranded to die on the ship while he and most of his crew survived.
 The jury concluded that Captain Borland was in error of judgment and was responsible for the disaster.
 His crew did not act professionally in trying to help the passengers fill the lifeboats to capacity, thinking only of themselves.
 The pilot nearby, who had heard the gun signaling the Bohemian in distress, was also ruled at fault for not investigating.
 They also ruled that Alden’s Rock should have had a bell buoy instead of a silent buoy to warn vessels passing by the treacherous rock.